 Where the design community meets.

-Founder at piq · Product Designer at DoNext Joined almost 9 years ago
+Founder at piq · Product Designer at DoNext Joined about 9 years ago

 In spite of our best efforts, building a community of designers around you is really hard.
 You may be a solo-designer working at a startup, new to a place, or just not the best at small-talk.

 We faced the same problems, and are hence trying to fix it by starting small with the first in a series of events that focus on conversation, understanding and most importantly, building a sense of community.

 Start by reading Emma Ryan’s post on Medium.
 A signup link is included there.
 I’m happy to answer any questions too!